TranPhucVinh/C/Physical layer/Process/README.md

 ### Process ID

-The Linux kernel limits process IDs to being less than or equal to ``32,767``.
+In Linux 2.4 and earlier, the Linux kernel limits process IDs to being less than or equal to ``32,767``. the process ID limit of ``32,767`` is defined by the kernel constant ``PID_MAX``.
+With Linux 2.6, things change.
+While the default upper limit for process IDs remains ``32,767``, this limit is adjustable via the value in the Linux-specific ``/proc/sys/kernel/pid_max`` file (which is one greater than the maximum process ID).

 When a new process is created, it is assigned the next sequentially available process ID.
 Each time the limit of ``32,767`` is reached, the kernel resets its process ID counter so that process IDs are assigned starting from low integer values.

 Once it has reached ``32,767``, the process ID counter is reset to 300, rather than 1.
 This is done because many low-numbered process IDs are in permanent use by system processes and daemons, and thus time would be wasted searching for an unused process ID in this range.